-In Emma Grimes’ patent for a ‘combined bicycling and walking skirt’ I try and interpret
+Emma Grimes’ patent for a ‘combined bicycling and walking skirt’ was more complicated.
+She explains:

 Overlapping box pleats extending from the wait to the hem, so as to present the ordinary appearance of the tail of a walking skirt and to enable the superfluous amplitude of the skirt to be disposed of neatly for riding purposes a system of draw cords is provided running through guide rings at the inner folds of the pleats whereby the pleats may be drawn closely together and caused to present a neat appearance when the rider is in the saddle without the possibility of the superfluous fullness if the skirt being blown about by the wind or disarranged by the movements of the bicyclist.